Stable homotopy groups of spheres: From dimension 0 to 90: Adams differentials

 \chapter{Adams differentials}

 The goal of this chapter is to describe the values of the Adams differentials in the motivic Adams spectral sequence.
 These values are given in Tables \ref{tab:Adams-d2}, \ref{tab:Adams-d3}, \ref{tab:Adams-d4}, \ref{tab:Adams-d5}, and \ref{tab:Adams-higher}.
-See also the Adams charts in \cite{Isaksen14a} for a graphical representation of the computations.
+See also the Adams charts in \cite{Isaksen14a} for a graphical representation of the computations. \revv{ For easy reference, the many lemmas in this chapter are labelled with degrees that match the degrees given in the tables.}